nextflow-io/nextflow/docs/operator.rst

 sep         The character used to separate the values (default: ``,``) quote       Values may be quoted by single or double quote characters. header      When ``true``, the first line is used as columns names.
-Alternatively it can be used to provide the list of columns names. charset     Reads the CSV content by using the given charset e.g. ``UTF-8`` strip       Removes leading and trailing blanks from values (default: ``false``) skip        Number of lines since the file beginning to ignore when parsing the CSV content.
+Alternatively it can be used to provide the list of columns names. charset     Parse the content by using the specified charset e.g. ``UTF-8`` strip       Removes leading and trailing blanks from values (default: ``false``) skip        Number of lines since the file beginning to ignore when parsing the CSV content. limit       Limits the number of retrieved records to the specified value. decompress  When ``true``, decompress the content using the GZIP format before processing it (note: files whose name ends with ``.gz`` extension are decompressed automatically)
 =========== ============================

 splitFasta